Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Results

-\paragraph{Representative fields and comparison using $\det F$} Figure~\ref{fig:eps0-3cells-cmpr} compares three-cell solutions in terms of the Jacobian determinant $J=\det F$ for $\varepsilon_0=0$ against three baselines in both separation regimes.
+Figure~\ref{fig:eps0-3cells-cmpr} compares three-cell solutions in terms of the Jacobian determinant $J=\det F$ for $\varepsilon_0=0$ against three baselines in both separation regimes.
 In this geometry, visible low-$J$ structure alone is not enough.
 A successful solution must reach the densified-well neighbourhood next to each cell while keeping the surrounding matrix close to the undensified state.
 The colour scale is therefore informative because it distinguishes methods that merely sketch the interaction pattern from those that recover the densified phase in the mechanically decisive multicell core.
 On this criterion, Bio-PINN comes closest to the low-$J$ band adjacent to each cell while keeping the far field close to $J\approx 1$.

-In the long-distance regime, all methods indicate three pericellular densification rings around the cells.
-However, the baselines plateau at substantially larger minima, with their color scales bottoming out around $J\gtrsim 0.5$ and, in some cases, closer to $0.6$.
-This suggests that near-cell solutions do not reach the neighborhood of the densified well ($J\approx J_\star$) even when an annulus-like pattern is visible.
-In contrast, Bio-PINN reaches the densified-well neighborhood around each cell, producing a dark band with $J$ near $J_\star$, indicating that the near-boundary transition layers are not only localized but also attained more closely than in the baseline solutions.
+In the long-distance regime, all methods indicate three pericellular densification bands around the cells.
+However, the baselines plateau at substantially larger minima, with their colour scales bottoming out around $J\gtrsim 0.5$ and, in some cases, closer to $0.6$.
+This suggests that near-cell solutions do not reach the neighbourhood of the densified well ($J\approx J_\star$) even when a pericellular low-$J$ band is visible.
+By contrast, Bio-PINN reaches the densified-well neighbourhood around each cell, producing a dark band with $J$ near $J_\star$.
+This indicates that the near-boundary transition layers are not only localized but also attained more closely than in the baseline solutions.

-In the short-distance regime, overlap of the three pericellular remodeling zones produces a compact densified multicell core, interpretable as a tether-network junction in the intercellular ECM.
-The baselines again do not reach the densified-well neighborhood near the cell boundaries, and within the narrow interaction region, where typical minima remain around $0.4$ to $0.5$.
-Bio-PINN attains markedly smaller values, approaching $J\approx J_\star$, and maintains a clearer separation between the localized interaction hotspot and the bulk.
-Overall, the three-cell case highlights the central challenge at $\varepsilon_0=0$: multiple sharp layers and an emergent multicell interaction core must be optimized simultaneously.
-Among the methods compared here, Bio-PINN is distinguished not only by reduced artifacts but also by reaching the densified-well neighborhood indicated by the color scale.
+In the short-distance regime, overlap of the three pericellular remodelling zones produces a compact densified multicell core, which can be interpreted as a tether network junction in the intercellular ECM.
+The baselines again do not reach the densified-well neighbourhood near the cell boundaries, and typical minima within the narrow interaction region remain around $0.4$ to $0.5$.
+Bio-PINN attains smaller values, approaching $J\approx J_\star$, and maintains a clearer separation between the localized interaction region and the surrounding matrix.
+Overall, the three-cell case highlights the central challenge at $\varepsilon_0=0$.
+Multiple sharp layers and an emergent multicell interaction core must be optimized simultaneously.
+Among the methods compared here, Bio-PINN is distinguished not only by reduced artefacts but also by its closer approach to the densified-well neighbourhood indicated by the colour scale.